 - Refunds from the EITC and CTC are only available to people who earn income from work.
-They offset the other taxes that families pay and boost the wages of hard-working parents. - Considerable research has demonstrated the EITC's effectiveness at encouraging work, especially among low-income single mothers.3 - o Research highlighted by the Center on Budget and Policy Priorities shows that the EITC contributed as much to the increases in work among single mothers after the mid-1990s as the welfare reforms enacted in that period.4
+They offset the other taxes that families pay and boost the wages of hard-working parents. - Considerable research has demonstrated the EITC's effectiveness at encouraging work, especially among low-income single mothers. - Research highlighted by the Center on Budget and Policy Priorities shows that the EITC expansions enacted in the 1990s contributed more to the increases in work among single mothers than the welfare reforms enacted in that period.
+Women who were eligible to benefit